Find Affordable College Courses

 Tulsa, OK

-You’ll be in good company if you decide to attend University of Tulsa.
-It ranked #5 on our 2023 Best Communication & Journalism Schools in Oklahoma list.
+You’ll join some of the best and brightest minds around you if you attend University of Tulsa.
+The school came in at #5 on this year’s Best Communication & Journalism Schools in Oklahoma list.
 Located in the city of Tulsa, University of Tulsa is a private not-for-profit college with a small student population.

 Read full report on Communication & Journalism at University of Tulsa

-Northeastern State University ranked #6 on this year’s Best Communication & Journalism Schools in Oklahoma list.
-NSU is a moderately-sized public school located in the remote town of Tahlequah.
+Northeastern State University came in at #6 in this year’s edition of the Best Communication & Journalism Schools in Oklahoma ranking.
+NSU is a medium-sized public school located in the town of Tahlequah.

 The average amount in student loans that communication and journalism majors at NSU take out is $18,339.